 Mr. Lipka joined DHS in May 2007, where he served as a Senior Law Enforcement Advisor and Chief of the Assessments Section within the Current Operations Division, and assumed duties as the Deputy Director in 2011.
 During this timeframe, he worked on a variety of real-world events and crises providing leadership to the DHS Crisis Action Team.

 Mr. Lipka has extensive experience in all aspects of homeland security activities including continuity operations, crisis management, intelligence and information sharing, human resources, financial management, training management, law enforcement, and drug control initiatives.

-Previously, Mr. Lipka was a Law Enforcement Analyst, Office of State and Local Affairs, Office of National Drug Control Policy, Executive Office of the President from 2003 to 2007, where he provided program management for eight High Intensity Drug Trafficking Areas with a budget of over 40 million dollars.
+Previously, Mr. Lipka was a Law Enforcement Analyst, Office of State and Local Affairs, Office of National Drug Control Policy, Executive Office of the President from 2003 to 2007, where he provided program management for eight High Intensity Drug Trafficking Areas with a budget of more than $40 million.

 Mr. Lipka is a retired Army Military Police Officer and a veteran of Operations Desert Shield and Desert Storm.
 He is a graduate of Rhode Island College with a B.S. in Management and attained a M.A. in Criminology/Corrections from Sam Houston State University.
 He is also a graduate of the Federal Bureau of Investigation National Academy (185) and attended the National Preparedness Leadership Initiative, Harvard School of Public Health/Harvard Kennedy School of Government.